 Recovery Changes You Can Make

-The world outside of recovery has not changed, and even worsened with regard to health risks in my decade of sobriety.
+In my decade of sobriety, the world outside of recovery has not changed, and even worsened with regard to health risks.
 And temptations to relapse are everywhere.
 But there are many signs of hope as well.
 The recovery lifestyle is gaining acceptance.
 And happily, many people now celebrating sober birthdays are parents just like me.

 Even if you're not ready for full sobriety, you can make a difference by not drinking in front of your children.